robertshaw87/code-drills/13 - Express and Algorithms/Express and Even Characters/README.md

     * Set up a `get` route that reads a parameter from the request route and calls on a `evenLetters` function with that string
     * Send the return of the `evenLetters` function as a json response.

+* The `evenLetters` function should take in a string and return another string that contains all the letters of the alphabet that appears an even number of times within that string.
+    * Zero is an even number, so include the letters that do not appear in the string.
+    * The letters of the return string should be in alphabetical order.

+    > evenLetters("chicken")

+    should return

+    > "abcdfgjlmopqrstuvwxyz"

 ```
 Assuming you used PORT 3000, Navigating to "localhost:3000/hello" should show the string
 "abcdfgijklmnpqrstuvwxyz" as the response